yasirysr47/genie/README.md

 -------

-Genie has a class named **genie** which takes the URL as the parameter.
+Genie has a class named **Genie** which takes the URL as the parameter.
 Eg:
 ```
 object = genie(url)
 object.show_summary()
 ```

+Patterns are there to clean data with certain patterns

+>pattern 1 : any string to be replaced can be added after a pipe (|)
+>pattern 2 : any regex inside parenthesis

+modes are to say what kind of cleaning to be done.

+>modes available are:
+>"p" : means take pattern 1 and do simple substring substitution
+>"r" : means take pattern 2 and do regex substring substitution

 The features are as follows: